 Summer’s here - time for Family Vacation and Photos

-Can you believe it is already summer!
-And that means its VACATION TIME for many of you.
-Where are you going this summer?
-Somewhere enjoyable and maybe even exciting I hope!
+Can you believe summer is half over!
+Have you already had your vacation or still looking forward to it?
+I hope you enjoyed or will enjoy somewhere enjoyable and maybe even exciting!
 Where ever you go, make the most of it and make it memorable!

 As I was thinking about this blog, I made a little trip down memory lane by looking through some photos in our family albums.
 Wow, I forgot some of the things we did with our children when they were young, and how glad I was that we have pictures to remind us.
 Now some of my pictures are better than others, some are not at all great technically.
 When I took these, I definitely wasn’t thinking about all the things that I think about now when I take a picture - like lighting and composition.
 But, you don’t need to be a professional photographer to do some minor things to help capture a great memory of your family and make it a pretty decent image as well.